 GRE testing information can be found at the ECU Testing Center website.
 The Testing Center at ECU offers the general and subject tests for the GRE; students must register via www.ets.org/gre.
 Another option is to take the GRE at Prometric Testing Center, located in Greenville at 2428 South Charles Boulevard, (252)756-0342.
 At Prometric, the GRE is offered every Tuesday through Saturday at both 8:00 am and 12:00 pm.
 Register in person.

 The Chemistry MS program has three different options to choose from depending on your career goals.

 The Thesis option focuses on developing research skills and involves performing intensive laboratory and/or computational research.

 The Non-thesis option allows students who are interested in entering a health-related or professional degree program hone their knowledge of chemistry and health science research literature so as to build their credentials.

 The Professional Science Master's concentration option allows students to pursue advanced training in science while simultaneously developing professional business skills valued by employers.

 A minimum of 30 s.h. of graduate work is required, including the completion of a thesis or a major research project (non-thesis option and professional science master's concentration option).
 All MS candidates follow the same course progression however the number of s.h. required for each option will vary.

 Students must successfully complete the following requirements:

-- Present a literature review seminar in CHEM 6103.
+Submit and orally present a research plan to Research/Thesis Committee.
+Present a literature review seminar in CHEM 6103.